 WHO does not advise special screening at points of entry with regard to this event, nor does it currently recommend any travel or trade restrictions.
 As always, a diagnosis of infection with an avian influenza virus should be considered in individuals who develop severe acute respiratory symptoms while travelling or soon after returning from an area where avian influenza is a concern.

 WHO encourages countries to continue strengthening influenza surveillance, including surveillance for severe acute respiratory infections (SARI) and to carefully review any unusual patterns, in order to ensure reporting of human infections under the IHR (2005), and continue national health preparedness actions.

-- OIE: Highly pathogenic avian influenza(H5N5), Chinese Taipei 7 days ago
+- OIE: Highly pathogenic avian influenza(H5N8), Germany 16 hours ago

 - OIE: Highly pathogenic avian influenza(H5N6), Vietnam 2 days ago